samuel-book/causal_inference_notebook/glossary.md

 * **Causal discovery**: Causal discovery is the process of inferring cause-and-effect relationships between variables from observational data, without relying on controlled experiments or interventions.
 Core approaches are: 1) Constraint-based methods use conditional independence testing to identify causal relationships by examining how variables become independent when conditioning on other variables, 2)
 Score-based methods evaluate potential causal graphs using scoring functions and select the highest-scoring structure, 3) Functional causal model-based methods use specific assumptions about the functional relationships between variables to determine causation.
 Causal discovery differs from causal inference in that causal discovery focuses on what identifying what factors are causal, and causal inference focuses on determining what effect changing those factors would have.

+* **Causal Function**: A function that maps from parent node values to possible values of a node, where changes in arguments represent controlled changes.

 * **Causal inference**: Causal inference is the process of figuring out whether one thing truly causes another thing to happen.
 It goes beyond simply noticing that two things are related (correlation) and tries to determine if changing one thing directly leads to changes in another.
 Causal inference differs from causal discovery in that causal discovery focuses on what identifying what factors are causal, and causal inference focuses on determining what effect changing those factors would have.

 * **Collider**: A collider is a variable that gets affected by two or more other variables - imagine it like a point where multiple influences "collide" into each other.
 Unlike confounders, which need to be controlled for in studies, controlling for a collider can actually create false relationships between variables and mess up your analysis.
 As an example, consider a sack filled with potatoes and carrots.
 The total weight of any sack of any size (the collider) is independently affected by both the number of potatoes and the number of carrots.
 If you look at sacks of the same weight, you'll find that more potatoes means fewer carrots, and vice versa - creating an artificial relationship between two otherwise unrelated variables.
 The key insight is that these relationships only appear when we focus on (or "condition on") the collider.

 * **Conditional average treatment effect (CATE)**: The Conditional Average Treatment Effect (CATE) is the average impact of a treatment or intervention on a specific subgroup of people who share similar characteristics (such as age, race, or sex).
 Unlike looking at how a treatment affects everyone as a whole, CATE focuses on how it affects particular groups differently.

+* **Conditional Independence**: When two sets of variables (A and B) are independent given a third set (C), expressed as (A⊥⊥B∣C).
+For example sea drownings (A) and ice cream sales (B) may correlate, but the correlation disappears when weather (C) is controlled for.

 * **Confounder**: A confounder is a variable that affects both what you're testing (like a treatment) and what you're measuring (like an outcome), which can make it look like there's a relationship between them when there might not be one.
 Think of it like trying to figure out if yellow finger nails cause lung cancer - they are both caused by smoking, so appear related, but it is the smoking causing both (and so smoking needs to be measured and accounted for in order to avoid concluding that yellow finger nails cause lung cancer).